 My THRIVE group this week spent a lot of time practicing skills such as quiet, joy, appreciation, engaging stories, interacting with God, disconnecting to rest and fun exercises designed to build emotional resiliency.
 By Friday I saw joy breaking out regularly on their faces.
 There was a deep sense of peace in the room each session and I noticed attendees were spreading appreciation to those around them.
 This group appeared fully alive and one person even commented that this training week was the most amazing experience of her life.
 These are skills that have changed my life, my marriage, my family and my parenting, so it is extremely rewarding to see how people are learning and passing on the skills so that more families and communities will receive the blessing of joyful transformation.

 These skills are so valuable to us as parents.
 Not only can they make the difference between barely surviving parenting and thriving despite our circumstances, they are also crucial to our children and preparing them with the tools they will need to navigate life as they grow.
-If you would like to join me at one of our in-person training events, learn more by visiting THRIVE Training as well as our weekend Joy Rekindled marriage retreats.
+If you would like to join me at one of our in-person training events, learn more by visiting THRIVE Training or check out our Thriving Marriage Date Nights.
 To start practicing these skills in small groups or with a friend, check out Transforming Fellowship, Joy Starts Here, Connexus and 30 Days of Joy for Busy Married Couples.0